shivannis/xandr-docs-public/xandr-docs/yield-analytics-ui/delete-a-user.md

 ---
 title: Delete a User
-description: If you have administrative permissions, you can delete user accounts. ms.date : 10/28/2023 ms.custom : yield-analytics-ui
+description: Learn to delete user accounts with administrative permissions.
+You must delete users who have not logged in to Yield Analytics. ms.date : 10/28/2023 ms.custom : yield-analytics-ui
 ---